Snowpark Container Services: Working with services

 Note

 When updating service code that is part of a native app with containers, you can use the SYSTEM$WAIT_FOR_SERVICES system function to pause the native app setup script to allow for the services to upgrade completely.
-For more information, see Upgrade an app with containers.
+For more information, see Upgrade an app.

 Monitoring rolling upgrades